 You can ease the stress of illness by joining a cancer support group.
 Sharing with others who have common experiences and problems can help you not feel alone.

-Outlook varies.
+The outlook varies.
 Most often, NSCLC grows slowly.
-In some cases, it can be very aggressive and cause rapid death.
+In some cases, it can grow and spread quickly and cause rapid death.
 The cancer may spread to other parts of the body, including the bone, liver, small intestine, and brain.

-Chemotherapy has been shown to prolong the life and improve the quality of life in some patients with stage IV.
+Chemotherapy has been shown to prolong life and improve the quality of life in some patients with stage IV NSCLC.

 Cure rates are related to the stage of disease and whether you are able to have surgery.

-Call your health care provider if you have symptoms of lung cancer, particularly if you smoke.
+Call your provider if you have symptoms of lung cancer, particularly if you smoke.

 If you smoke, now is the time to quit.
 If you are having trouble quitting, talk with your doctor.
 There are many methods to help you quit, from support groups to prescription medicines.
-Also, try to avoid secondhand smoke,.
+Also, try to avoid secondhand smoke.

 Cancer - lung - non-small cell; Non-small cell lung cancer; NSCLC; Adenocarcinoma - lung; Squamous cell carcinoma - lung

 National Cancer Institute: PDQ Non-Small Cell Lung Cancer Treatment.
 Bethesda, MD: National Cancer Institute.
 Date last modified September 3, 2015. http://www.cancer.gov/types/lung/hp/non-small-cell-lung-treatment-pdq.Accessed September 25, 2015.National Cancer Institute: PDQ Non-Small Cell Lung Cancer Treatment.
 Bethesda, MD: National Cancer Institute.
-Date last modified September 3, 2015. http://www.cancer.gov/types/lung/hp/non-small-cell-lung/Patient.
-Accessed September 24, 2013.
+Date last modified September 3, 2015. http://www.cancer.gov/types/lung/hp/non-small-cell-lung-treatment-pdq.
+Accessed September 25, 2015.

 National Comprehensive Cancer Network.
 NCCN Clinical Practice Guidelines in Oncology: Non-small cell lung cancer.
-Version 2.2013.
-Available at http://www.nccn.org/professionals/physician_gls/pdf/nscl.pdf.Accessed September 25, 2015.National Comprehensive Cancer Network.
+Fort Washington, PA: Version 7.2015. http://www.nccn.org/professionals/physician_gls/pdf/nscl.pdf.Accessed September 25, 2015.National Comprehensive Cancer Network.
 NCCN Clinical Practice Guidelines in Oncology: Non-small cell lung cancer.
 Fort Washington, PA: Version 7.2015. http://www.nccn.org/professionals/physician_gls/pdf/nscl.pdf.
 Accessed September 25, 2015.